shariq1989/cookbook/content/recipe/rindsgulasch.md

 * An [Instant Pot](https://amzn.to/3qfNYCZ) or [dutch oven](https://amzn.to/3wIA1Bu)

-#### What can I serve with rindsgulasch?
+#### What can I serve alongside rindsgulasch?

-I serve rindsgulasch with egg noodles to my family; you could also pair them with roasted potatoes, mashed potatoes, or a traditional spätzle.
+I typically serve rindsgulasch with egg noodles; you could also pair this stew with roasted potatoes, mashed potatoes, or a traditional spätzle.

 #### Can I freeze rindsgulasch?